ipfs-shipyard/pinning-service-compliance/api.pinata.cloud.md

   }
 }
 ```
-## Can create new pin for testing pagination cid='baeaaadbwgmwdqmbsgu3tsnzzge' - 🟢 SUCCESS
+## Can create new pin for testing pagination cid='baeaaadbwgiwdgmjsgqztaojvgy' - 🟢 SUCCESS

 ### Expectations (2/2 successful)